Tashar02/Tashar02/README.md

 </p>

 ## Some minor info about myself
 I am from Bangladesh.
 I started my journey with Linux in 2021.
-Since then, I have been very interested in Linux Kernel.
-I have been developing linux kernels for my Android device since then.
+Since then, I've been very interested in Linux Kernel.
+I've been developing linux kernels for my Android device since then.
 It's been a fun journey.
 Hope it continues.

+## My devices
+- Mi A2 (jasmine_sprout).

 ## What are you upto now?
 - [Scarlet-X Linux-4.19 Kernel Project](https://github.com/Atom-X-Devs/android_kernel_xiaomi_scarlet) for Mi A2/6X.